ome/omero-documentation/contributing/ci-docs.rst

 	-	* Publish the OME help website
 		* :term:`OME-help-release`

-OME Files comprises OME Files C++ and OME CMake Super-Build Sphinx manuals, which are taken from separate repositories but built and hosted as a bundle.
+OME Files comprises OME Model, OME Files C++ and OME CMake Super-Build Sphinx manuals, which are taken from separate repositories but built and hosted as a bundle.

 .. list-table::
 	:header-rows: 1